devnoname120/vhbb/README.md

 - install the .vpk on your vita using a vpk installer, for example [VitaShell](https://github.com/TheOfficialFloW/VitaShell/releases).
 - a new folder will be created under `ux0:/app/` named `/VHBB00001/`.

-You can also use [PSP2SHELL](https://github.com/Cpasjuste/PSP2SHELL#readme) in order to send and reload the application easily after compilation:
+You can also use [vitacompanion](https://github.com/devnoname120/vitacompanion) in order to send and reload the application easily after compilation.

-- put the IP of your PS Vita in a new file `psvitaip.txt`
-- every time you do modifications and want to test them, you can execute `make psp2shell` which will automatically compile, send, and reload the application.

 ## Logging